Web3-Onboard

 object.
 Since we are in Typescript if we try to use window.ethereum

-without first doing this step, we will get a type error and be unable to compile our project.open the
+without first doing this step, we will get a type error and be unable to compile our project.

 file in the src